lawmurray/Birch/README.md

 It is licensed under the Apache License, Version 2.0 (the "License"); you may not use it except in compliance with the License.
 You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.

-## Installation
+## Getting started

-To build and install, use:
+To build, install and run:

     birch build
     birch install

-See the documentation for the individual model classes in the `bi/model` directory, or use the [online documentation](https://birch-lang.org/documentation/examples/) for suggested commands to run.
+    birch run

 ## Acknowledgements